osvik/photo-petition/README.md

 ## Translate

-Most translations can be done in `index.html`, including the `script` tag at the end.
+Most, if not all translations can be done editing the files `index.html` and `config.js`